The Fundamental Elements of Southtown: Legacy

 In an article by Cross Rhythms from February 2001, drummer Wuv Bernardo, following the success of The Fundamental Elements of Southtown and the impact it had on the band, said "We've been full time for six years and now it's stepped up to a different level."
 Vocalist Sonny Sandoval said P.O.D. had been "completely blown away by the success of the album" according to an interview in July 2021.
 The band "achieved their initial mainstream success" because of the album according to a piece by Jesus Freak Hideout from October 2011.
 Riff Magazine, during a September 2024 interview with Sonny Sandoval, stated that the album "spawned a pair of hits and its faith-based message got the attention of the gospel music industry".

 In May 2011, producer Howard Benson described the album as "one of the very first rock records made in Pro Tools that became huge."
 On April 23, 2021, P.O.D. announced on their official YouTube channel a series of livestream concerts called "Satellite Over Southtown".
 During the series of shows, P.O.D. performed the album live in its entirety on May 27, 2021.
 In August 2024, David Allen, the designer of P.O.D.'s logo, wrote about The Fundamental Elements of Southtown on Instagram, saying the band "supported me and got me hired by Atlantic as a freelance designer.
 I got to go on the road and contribute some fun images to this album".

 A remixed version of "Freestyle" was featured on the soundtrack to the movie Ready to Rumble in 2000.
 "Lie Down" was featured on the soundtrack to the film Book of Shadows: Blair Witch 2 in 2000.
 "Southtown" was featured in the trailer for the film Little Nicky in 2000, though the song was not included on the soundtrack album.

+In 2025, Rae Lemeshow-Barooshian of Loudwire included the album in her list of "the top 50 nu-metal albums of all time", ranking it twenty-first.